Frequently Asked Questions

-HWA reviews and approves service providers through an exhaustive process.
+HWA reviews and approves service providers nationwide.
 Unlike some home warranty companies, we have a dedicated Vendor Development Department that has created a database of thousands of service providers across all the markets we serve.

 What is a trade call fee?